Insurance and reinsurance in Mexico: overview

 Property and casualty:

-Reinsurance companies.
-Reinsurance companies registered with the Reinsurance Registry must comply with the following minimum ratings required by the CNSF in Section 6.3.2. of the Circular Única de Seguros.
+Reinsurance companies registered with the Reinsurance Registry must comply with the minimum ratings required by the CNSF in Chapter 34.2 of the Circular Única de Seguros.

 Insurance brokers.
 Insurance brokers must contract civil liability insurance in the terms and conditions set out by the CNSF.
 Insurance broker legal entities must carry out their corporate purpose through individuals authorised by the CNSF to act as attorneys-in-fact (apoderados).